 The apologist has no obligation to refuse such requests, for God’s revelation is in all creation.
 Even those facts that unbelievers used to oppose Christianity are having God’s mark on them.
 Even evil is quite unexplainable apart from a Christian theistic worldview.
 Broader arguments seem to work best.

 The only restrictions on an apologetic argument that emerges from our discussion so far are these:

 (1) The premises and logic of the argument must be consistent with biblical teaching (including biblical epistemology), and

 (2) The premises must be accurate and logically valid.

-(3) The specific subject matter of the argument must take into account the specific situation of the inquirer: his education, his interests, his questions, and so on.
+(3) The specific subject of the argument must consider the specific situation of the inquirer: his education, his interests, his questions, and so on.

-No single argument is guaranteed to persuade every unbeliever or to assuage every doubt in a believer’s heart.
-But since every fact testifies to the reality of God, the apologist has no shortage of resources but rather a great abundance.
+We guarantee no single argument to persuade every unbeliever or to assuage every doubt in a believer’s heart.
+But since every fact testifies to the reality of God, the apologist has no shortage of resources but a great abundance.
 Let us know what you think in the comments below.